eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_cpp.md

 Now, you have initialized the app and can continue developing relevant methods.

-### Start the app
+### Entry point of your app

-Here's an example how to start the `MyVehicleApp` app that we just developed:
+Here's an example of an entry point to the `MyVehicleApp` that we just developed:

 ```Cpp
 int main(int argc, char** argv) {